 - Voters who are willing to vote for those that take such risks

 I am such a candidate.
 I got into this race to be that candidate, knowing it would reduce my chance of success.
-But I also believe I can get elected for less than $1m, that I do not need more money than any individual person can legally give ($2700 by the way).
+But I also believe I can get elected for less than $1M, that I do not need more money than any individual person can legally give (which is $2700).
 I believe there are 3000, even 5000 people in my district who are willing to give $50 or $100 to support such a candidate.
 I am also betting that you will vote for someone who walks this talk.

-I also believe that it is worth it, because this is how we defeat the ‘Business of Politics’ and if we succeed it will send a shock wave of hope to others who want to believe that we can have a better Congress, that we can have Representatives that actually represent the people, not the money, that we can still be a democracy.
+I also believe that it is worth it, because this is how we defeat the “Business of Politics.”
+If we succeed, it will send a shock wave of hope to others who want to believe that we can have a better Congress, that we can have Representatives that actually represent the people, not the money, that we can still be a democracy.